Hubert Hurkacz

 Hubert Hurkacz ([ˈxubɛrt ˈxurkatʂ]; born 11 February 1997) is a Polish professional tennis player.
-He has been ranked as high as world No. 9 in singles by the Association of Tennis Professionals (ATP), which he first achieved in November 2021, making him the highest-ranked Polish man in singles history.
-He has won six ATP Tour singles titles, including a Masters 1000 title at the 2021 Miami Open.
-With the win, he became the first Pole to win an ATP Masters 1000 title.
+He has been ranked as high as world No. 6 in singles by the ATP, making him the highest-ranked Polish man in singles history.
+He has won eight ATP Tour singles titles, including two Masters 1000 titles at the 2021 Miami Open and the 2023 Shanghai Masters, becoming the first Pole to win an ATP Masters 1000 title.
 Hurkacz also has a career-high ranking of world No. 30 in doubles, which he attained in June 2022.

 As a junior, Hurkacz was ranked as high as No. 29 in the world.
 He and his partner Alex Molčan were the runners-up at the 2015 Australian Open boys' doubles final.
 As a professional, he broke into the top 100 for the first time in 2018 after reaching the second rounds of the 2018 French Open and 2018 US Open.
 That year, he qualified for the Next Generation ATP Finals, where he won against Jaume Munar, but lost to Frances Tiafoe and Stefanos Tsitsipas.
 In 2019, he won his first ATP title at the 2019 Winston-Salem Open.
 The next year, he defeated three higher-ranked opponents at the 2020 ATP Cup and reached the semifinals of the 2020 ATP Auckland Open.
 In doing so, he entered the top 30 of the world rankings.
 In 2021, after winning his second and third singles titles, he went on to reach his first Grand Slam semifinal at the 2021 Wimbledon Championships and became the second Polish man to make a semifinals appearance at a Grand Slam after Jerzy Janowicz in 2013.